-23. Payments for taxes must be credited by the tax administrator first, to taxes, including interest, from previous taxation years, second, to a penalty added in the current taxation year, and third, to unpaid taxes for the current taxation year.
+24. Payments for taxes must be credited by the tax administrator first, to unpaid taxes from previous taxation years, with taxes imposed earlier being discharged before taxes imposed later and second, to unpaid taxes for the current taxation year.

 PART XI